 Dogs Eat Grass To Induce Vomiting

 You’ve probably seen a dog throw up after ‘grazing’ on a grass field, many have speculated that an already queasy dog does this to relieve an upset stomach.
 The thought that dogs intentionally chewed on grass whenever they felt sick in their stomach probably came from pet parents that noticed the connection between the two.
 However, contrary to that belief, some dogs may actually just really like to eat grass, and it’s a completely normal phenomenon even among wild dogs.
 Eating too much of it is definitely likely to upset the stomach, and that’s why some dogs are seen throwing up right after.
-Veterinarians went further to clear the air, explaining that dogs eating grass should be considered as a totally normal and natural behaviour.
+Veterinarians went further to clear the air, explaining that dogs eating grass should be considered as a totally normal and natural behavior.

 A Warm Dry Nose Means The Dog Is Sick

 It has become a common speculation or better still, yardstick to use a dog’s nose to determine the state of their health.
 It’s believed that if the nose is warm and dry, then it’s time to pick up and visit the vet.
-Well, you may spare yourself some useful bills with this vital information; a warm and dry noise does not necessarily mean that your dog is sick.
+Well, you may spare yourself some useful bills with this vital information; a warm and dry nose does not necessarily mean that your dog is sick.
 In fact, a warm nose is deemed completely natural and should not be considered as an indicating sign of illness.
 A dog’s nose could easily become dry when exposed to dry air, temperature changes and the likes.
 Even something as simple and natural as taking a nap could determine how dry or wet your dog’s nose could be.
 On the other hand, if the dog’s nose stays dry overtime to the point of cracking, accompanied by a runny nose, maybe it is time to make an appointment with the vet.

 Dogs Naturally Have A Clean Mouth